Skip to content

 We can now use our sentiment analysis task like every built-in task:

-from sieves import Doc, Pipeline, engines
+from sieves import Doc, Pipeline

 docs = [Doc(text="I'm feeling happy today."), Doc(text="I was sad yesterday.")]

-pipe = Pipeline([SentimentAnalysis(engine=engine)])
+pipe = Pipeline([SentimentAnalysis(model=model)])

 for doc in pipe(docs):